trung2711/Coding-Portfolio/ClassProject_C/3207/EventSimulator/readme.md

 The file queue.c and queue.h contains the queue structures and functions that will be used by the main.c file.
 There are 3 structures inside the queue.h file: queue, node, and event.
-An event is a structure containing an integer for the job number, an array of character for the event description (E.g.:
-“arrives”, “finishes at CPU” …), and an integer for the time that the event occurs.
+An event is a structure containing an integer for the job number, an array of character for the event description (E.g.: ï¿½arrivesï¿½, ï¿½finishes at CPUï¿½ ï¿½), and an integer for the time that the event occurs.
 A node is defined to contain an event and a pointer that links to another node.
-The implemented queue contains 2 nodes, head and tail, along with an integer variable to get the queue’s size.
-The files also contain the standard functions for the queue data structure (enqueue, dequeue, get size), the constructor functions (newEvent, newNode…), and a function to print out the events.
+The implemented queue contains 2 nodes, head and tail, along with an integer variable to get the queueï¿½s size.
+The files also contain the standard functions for the queue data structure (enqueue, dequeue, get size), the constructor functions (newEvent, newNodeï¿½), and a function to print out the events.
 To simplify the work, the event queue and component queue share the same data structure.
 Instead, there are two types of enqueue
 functions: FIFO enqueue and Priority enqueue.
 The normal FIFO enqueue is used for the CPU and Disks, while the Priority enqueue is used for the event queue.
 The priority enqueue will always place the